By Dana Kim, Crypto Markets Analyst

 Underestimating Documentation:

 Some teams have neglected to provide clear documentation on how to use the new Kimi 2.6 functionalities.
-For example, a gaming project not supported by proper guides faced delays in communication among developers, which ultimately impacted their timelines. -
+For example, a gaming project not supported by proper guides faced delays in communication among developers, which ultimately impacted their timelines.
+This highlights the importance of comprehensive documentation in all phases of development. -

 Neglecting Security Protocols:

 Projects like AscendEX initially overlooked proper vetting of community contributions, leading to vulnerabilities in their codebase.
-This was a wake-up call, emphasizing the necessity for thorough security protocols in decentralized environments. -
+This was a wake-up call, emphasizing the necessity for thorough security protocols in decentralized environments as echoed in discussions on CERT Issues Six CVEs in dnsmasq: Threats that Could Compromise Millions. -

 Failing to Manage Community Contributions: